veniva/laravel-products/readme.md

 I have left the default "users" table migrations as I see no need to remove it.

 #### View online
-You can check it out online at: [http://asap-task.vivanov.me/](http://asap-task.vivanov.me/)
+You can see a working copy online at: [http://asap-task.vivanov.me/](http://asap-task.vivanov.me/)